myselfpoulomi/my-portfolio/README.md

 ✨ Features

-✅ Responsive design for all devices
+⚡ Fast and responsive design

+🌙 Dark mode ready (if applicable)

+💬 Contact form

+📁 Resume download

+🧱 Modular component structure

-🖼️ Project showcase with descriptions and links
+🖼️ Project showcase with images and details

-🎯 Smooth scrolling and interactive UI

-📬 Contact form with validation

 🛠️ Built With